miriamposner/digital_storytelling_adobe_premiere/digital_storytelling_with_adobe_premiere_pro.md

 Adobe Premiere Pro is a full-featured application for non-linear video editing.
 (Non-linear just means that you can work with clips in any order, without modifying them.)
 We won't use all of its features in this getting-started tutorial, but we'll learn how to assemble digital stories using videos, photos, titles, and simple audio.

-Later, if you'd like to expand your Premiere knowledge, you might be interested in the [books](https://learning.oreilly.com/home/?next=/library/view/Adobe-Premiere-Pro/9781681986883/) (rel=undefined target=undefined) or [videos](https://www.linkedin.com/learning/search?keywords=premiere%20pro&amp;u=95316746) (rel=undefined target=undefined) available to UCLA students.
+Later, if you'd like to expand your Premiere knowledge, you might be interested in the [books](https://learning.oreilly.com/home/?next=/library/view/Adobe-Premiere-Pro/9781681986883/) or [videos](https://www.linkedin.com/learning/search?keywords=premiere%20pro&amp;u=95316746) available to UCLA students.

 Adobe Premiere uses a few terms in specific ways.